JetBrains/kotlin-native/MULTIPLATFORM.md

 5. Add a new `Run Script` build phase and put the following line into the script field:

     ```
-    "$SRCROOT/../greeting/gradlew" -p "$SRCROOT/../greeting/ios" "$KONAN_TASK" --no-daemon -Pkonan.useEnvironmentVariables=true
+    "$SRCROOT/../gradlew" -p "$SRCROOT/../greeting/ios" "$KONAN_TASK" --no-daemon -Pkonan.useEnvironmentVariables=true
     ```

     This script executes the Gradle build to compile the multiplatform library into a Framework.
 Let's examine this command in more detail.
-    * `"$SRCROOT/../greeting/gradlew"` - here we invoke the Gradle wrapper located in `greeting`.
+    * `"$SRCROOT/../gradlew"` - here we invoke the Gradle wrapper located in the root directory of the project.
 If you use a local Gradle installation you need to invoke it instead of the wrapper.
     * `-p "$SRCROOT/../greeting/ios"` - specify a path to the Gradle subproject containing the framework.
     * `"$KONAN_TASK"` - specify a Gradle task to execute.
 The build setting created above is used here.
     * `--no-daemon` - disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html).
 This